eclipse/kapua/README.md

 The documentation is available through Swagger UI which greatly helps testing and exploring the exposed services.

 In order to get access a REST resource through an API, an authentication token is needed.
 Fortunately the token can be easily obtained by executing the authentication API.
-There are several ways to invoke API, likely the easiest is by using the Swagger UI:
+There are several ways to invoke the API, an easy one is by using the Swagger UI:

 * Open the URL http://localhost:8081/doc/
 * Select item _Authentication_